halfdecadehangover/halfdecadehangover/README.md

 Keep in mind I am much less formal when you actually talk to me.
 That really just depends on my mood though.

 My favorite fandoms are:
-My own OCs duh
+My own OCs duh, Solarballs, CountryHumans, Guts and Blackpowder, Roblox, and Many more

-Solarballs
-CountryHumans
-Guts and Blackpowder
-Roblox
-Many more
+If you want to know more just ask

 ![](https://komarev.com/ghpvc/?username=halfdecadehangover)